rettinghaus/MEILER/supported.md

 * `<workDesc>`

-`att.color` supports rgb values and color names
+`att.color` supports hex/RGB/HSL values and color names

 `att.pages` have to be defined in the first `<scoreDef>`